ccapdev1920T2/s12g7/README.md

 * Student representatives may manage all types of reservations (e.g. view all reservations and respond to them by changing their statuses and attaching remarks, as well as charging penalties for uncleared reservations).
 * Student representatives may manage people (view all users, update their important profile information such as ID number and name, promote students to student representatives, and demote student representatives to students).
 * For unreturned equipment past 6pm, the appropriate penalties are automatically applied.

+## Accessing the Deployed Web App
+The web app can now be accessed through this [link](https://pahiram-services.herokuapp.com/).
+If you want to access the app through your local machine, follow the instructions on the next sections.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.